by Joe Simonson

 – – –

-Joe Simonson is a reporter at Daily Caller News Foundation.
+Joe Simonson is a reporter for the Daily Caller News Foundation.
 Follow Joe on Twitter.